How to Brew the Best Cup of Coffee of Your Life

 What difference does coffee grind make?

 Pre-ground coffee is super convenient.
-But the ground coffee you find for sale in the grocery story usually comes as a medium grind, which isn’t ideal for all brew methods.
+But the ground coffee you find for sale in the grocery store usually comes as a medium grind, which isn’t ideal for all brew methods.
 Whole coffee beans also hold their flavor and aroma longer than ground coffee beans, which have been exposed to more air.

 How you grind your coffee beans can also make or break your cup.
 The key to an amazing cup of coffee is using just enough water to extract delicious coffee compounds.
 If you under-extract your coffee, you don’t get the bean’s full flavor profile.
-If you go overboard, you might extract bitter compounds that overpower all the goodness that your carefully-chosen beans have to offer.
+If you go overboard, you might extract bitter compounds that overpower all the goodness that your carefully chosen beans have to offer.

 - AeroPress: Fine grind.
 With the AeroPress, you use a small amount of coffee, and the fine grounds contribute to the seal on the bottom that creates the pressure needed to extract the oils.

 - Cold brew: Coarse grind.
 Coffee grounds and water are in contact the longest with the cold brew method — usually overnight, and up to 24 hours.
 When coffee sits in the grounds for a while, you want a coarser grind.